FelixSchwarz/htmlcompare/README.md

 Misc
 --------------
 The code is licensed under the MIT license.
-It supports Python 2.7 and Python 3.4+ though some features are only available for Python 3.5+.
+It requires Python 3.9+.